archieyates/stream-stats-tracker/readme.md

 **Total.txt** tracks the total deaths across all playthroughs.
 This is automatically summed anytime the deaths change.

+## Settings.json
+Settings.json contains the various settings that will be added for customising how the app behaves.
+The specific contents will be updated as development continues and as of the most recent version contains the following:

+- _AutoGenerateLookup_ (default: **false**) - will generate the lookup of playthroughs/bosses based on the name of the playthrough/boss e.g. "Resident Evil 4 Remake" would become "residentevil4remake"
+- _UseTimeStamps_ (default: **false**) -  Assign time stamps to the majority of messages in the console (some such as listing data/commands will not be timestamped)

 ## Layers
 Stream Stat Tracker uses text commands entered into the console in order to update its stats.
 You can consider the app has having several "layers" of commands where one command will take you to the next set of commands.